Are you looking for books on the partition of India and Pakistan? Have you found many books on the subject but want to know the good ones?

 The story is divided into 4 parts, usually following the age group line.
 It ends with the adulthood part.
 It centres around the Das family.

 The family breaks away during the adulthood period.
 The protagonists of the novel are Tara, Bakul, Bimla, Raja and the Misras.

 In the second part of the book, the partition era is discussed.
 While in the last part, modern India is depicted.

 Finally, the climax ends with Tara adoring their neighbour Misras.

-They stand as an epitome of love and understanding, as opposed to their own family.
-Thus, its a really touching book!
+They stand as the epitome of love and understanding, as opposed to their own family.
+Thus, it is a really touching book!

 4. Midnight’s Children by Salman Rushdie